-Maybe they’re put on a waiting list, or they need additional time to tie up loose ends at work or with family before entering treatment.
-It happens.
+Maybe they’re put on a waiting list or need more time to tie up loose ends at work or with family before entering treatment.

 As long as they’re fully committed to enrolling and completing the program.
-In fact, the delay can actually serve as a small window of time to let the reality of rehab and sink in and give people time to mentally prepare.
+The delay can serve as a small window of time to let the reality of rehab sink in and give people time to prepare mentally.